Extinction time for a random walk in a random environment: Appendix

 by simple tail estimate for the random walk on $\mathbb Z$.

 We prove that $p_t(z-1)-p_t(z+1)$ is bounded from below proportionally to $\eps^2$, so that the last sum in \eqref{A.3} will be negligible with respect to the first.
-The other terms on the right hand side of \eqref{A.3} are bounded in the following proposition, and using the smallness of $\tau$ we see that their sum over $1\le k\le \eps^{-b}$ is a small fraction of the first term on the r.h.s. of \eqref{A.3}, from which \eqref{5.27} will follow.
+The other terms on the right-hand side of \eqref{A.3} are bounded in the following proposition, and using the smallness of $\tau$ we see that their sum over $1\le k\le\eps^{-b}$ is a small fraction of the first term on the right-hand side of \eqref{A.3}, from which \eqref{5.27} will follow.